nkulik94/phase-3-sinatra-react-project/README.md

 `GET "/boards"` - Sends all of the boards table rows as instances of the `Board` class, including all instances of `PlayedBoard` associated with each board, and each `Player` associated with each `PlayedBoard`.

 `POST "/users"` - This is an interesting one.
-As I mentioned, the login validation is handled by the backend. `POST` was the obvious choice for creating a new account, but an existing user logging in wasn't as clear.
+As I mentioned, the login validation is handled by code that I made up. `POST` was the obvious choice for creating a new account, but an existing user logging in wasn't as clear.
 I ultimately settled on using `POST` because the login information was being sent by the frontend to be handled by the backend.
 The information sent by the frontend is validated, processed, and depending on the `params` of the request the server either creates and sends back new account information or sends the information for the existing user in the response.

 `POST "/played-boards"` - Instantiates a new `PlayedBoard` and sends it back